mbaghel/exercise-tracker/README.md

 - Clone repo or download and unpack
 - Install dependencies using npm
 - Make sure you have a running Mongo database
-- Add the connection URI for your MongoDB as an environment variable called MONGO_URI
+- Add the connection URI for your MongoDB as an environment variable called MLAB_URI
 - 'npm run start' to start the server on localhost